AANazarov/AANazarov/README.md

 Hello!

-I am Alexander Nazarov, an engineer and analyst.
+I am Alexander A. Nazarov, an engineer and analyst.
 I specialize in data science, applied statistics and analysis, data modelling.<p>
 ***